Bias robustness of depth estimators in multivariate settings: Numerical study

-Figures \ref{b_K_p_2_n_20} to \ref{b_K_p_10_n_5000} display the behavior of $ \hat{b}_{k}=\text{median}_{1\leq r\leq R}\{\hat{b}_{k}^{(r)}\}$ (see (\ref {bk}) and (\ref{cnk1})), for each scatter estimator, as functions of $k$, for selected dimensions $p$ and sample sizes $n$, under both contamination levels.
-Tables \ref{cn_p_2} to \ref{b_p_15} show the maximum medians of $CN$ and $B$ for each scatter estimator across sample sizes $n$ and contamination levels $\varepsilon $ for dimension $p=2,\ldots ,15$.
+Figures \ref{b_K_p_10_n_100} and \ref{b_K_p_10_n_5000} display the behavior of $ \hat{b}_{k}=\text{median}_{1\leq r\leq R}\{ \hat{b}_{k}^{(r)}\}$ (see (\ref{bk})), for each scatter estimator, as functions of $k$, for selected dimensions $p$ and sample sizes $n$, under both contamination levels.
+Tables \ref{b_p_2} to \ref{b_p_15} show the maximum medians of $B$ for each scatter estimator across sample sizes $n$ and contamination levels $\varepsilon $ for dimension $p=2,\ldots ,15$.
 From the tables we can conclude that MM tends to give the smallest maximum medians of $B$ for small and moderate sample sizes and for lower dimensions, showing the best overall performance.
 ROCKE often outperforms MM for larger sample sizes and in higher dimensions ($p\geq 10$).
 The figures suggest that, in low-dimensional settings ($p=2$), MM and MCD perform best.
 For larger sample sizes, MM remains the best-performing estimator, followed by SE and ROCKE, while MCD also shows competitive performance.
-In moderate and higher dimensions ($ p=5,10$), MM consistently exhibits strong performance across contamination levels.
 Generally speaking, the bias curves decrease as $k$ grows, reflecting the robustness of these estimators to extreme outliers.

 \FloatBarrier